afkaf/Crab-Champion-Save-Manager/README.md

 ## How To Use

+Access the tool using this link: [Crab Champions Save Manager](https://afkaf.github.io/Crab-Champion-Save-Manager/)

 1. **Extract a Run**: Load your `SaveSlot.sav` file and the tool will display the current run data.
 If a run exists, you can choose to extract it by clicking the 'Extract' button.

 2. **Insert a Run**: If you wish to load a different run, click on 'Insert' and select the desired saved run in JSON format.
 If no run is currently in progress, you can still insert a previously saved run.